Compulsed/lineagedb/README.md

     - Specify IP to bind ✅
     - List database version (https://github.com/rust-lang/cargo/issues/6583)
 - Turn index into a class
 - Create a 'storage engine' abstraction.
-At the moment this is the responsibility of the transaction manager
+At the moment this is the responsibility of the transaction manager ✅
-- Transaction that just contain queries should not be persisted to the transaction log
+- Transaction that just contain queries should not be persisted to the transaction log ✅
-- Do not need to maintain the transaction log in memory -- Transation log can just use a reference
 - Updating action format (e.g. adding additional params to list) causes parsing to break
-- Try a faster / binary serialization format.
-JSON might be slow
 - Versions are full clones of the data, if we use RC we would be be able to save on clones

 ## Resource